dwadden/dygiepp/README.md

 #### Creating the dataset

 We use preprocessing code adapted from the [DyGIE repo](https://github.com/luanyi/DyGIE), which is in turn adapted from the [LSTM-ER repo](https://github.com/tticoin/LSTM-ER).
-The following additional software is required:
+The following software is required:
 - Java, to run CoreNLP.
 - Perl.
 - zsh.
 If this isn't available on your system, you can create a conda environment and install [zsh](https://anaconda.org/conda-forge/zsh).